 The secret to saving has been revealed – save with a goal in mind.

-Last year, two thirds of those who saved with a goal in mind reached their target according to research from Nutmeg.
+Last year, two thirds of those who saved with a goal in mind reached their target according to research from the robo-advice platform Nutmeg.

 This makes sense when you think about it, after all it’s much easier to know the steps you need to take when you have a specific target in mind.

 - Best way to save: have a goal in mind

 - Best way to save: incentivise yourself

 - Best way to save: automate it with a standing order

 There’s something about us humans that means we work harder and better when we have a specific – and attainable – goal in front of us.